Cheap Dedicated Hosting in 2020

 - Great uptime

 iPage is run by the same folks who own Hostgator and Bluehost, and by that account, it makes them a reputed company.
 Started in 1998 (and acquired in 2010 by Endurance International Group), iPage offers over 300 domain extensions and serves over 1 million websites.
-It has data centers in the United States and also offers cheap VPS dedicated servers.
+It has data centers in the United States and also offers a cheap dedicated server.

 - Professional: Prices start at $151.99 per month (down from $194.99), and the plan includes 4-core CPU, 8GB of RAM, 1,000GB disk space, 10TB of bandwidth and 4 IP addresses.